 Be sure not to forget to upload any supporting documents that may be required, such as medical and police certificates, if requested.

-Next, you have to pay your participation, biometrics and work permit fees.
+Next, you have to pay your participation, biometrics, and work permit fees.
 If necessary you will be sent an instruction letter requesting you to submit your biometrics.
-You will have 30 days to complete and submit this at a visa application centre.
+You will have 30 days to complete and submit this at a visa application center.